 +Jeanne Takenaka @JeanneTakenaka

-Five Minute Friday prompt this week is—FIVE.
+Our Five Minute Friday prompt this week is—BLESSING.
 This largely unedited “rough draft” form of writing stretches this perfectionist, in the best of ways.
-I write for five minutes on a given topic.
-If you’re interested in learning more about 5-Minute Fridays, check out our hostess, Kate Motaung’s site.
+We write for five minutes on a given word.
+If you’re interested in learning more about 5-Minute Fridays, check out the Five Minute Friday website.
 Or, click on the link at the bottom of this post.
 As you read my simpler Friday posts, I hope you’ll join in the conversation!

 Sometimes I look for blessings with the wrong perspective.
 I miss them for what they are.
 As I pondered at tonight’s word, the first things that came to mind were: the opposite of blessings, being rich in blessings, Isaac blessing Jacob instead of Esau.
 And then I thought about this…

 I thought that summer meant a slowing down time.
 Sleeping in.
 Leisurely quiet times now that I didn’t have to take the boys to school every morning.

 One boy is passionate about football.
 His schedule includes weight training four mornings a week, along with some evening practices.
 The other boy is in band.
 Which means practices in the evening.
 Throw in other appointments, friend get-togethers, an attempt at meeting my “Go Through Life” friends for Bible study . . . oh, and a husband who travels for work.

 And this summer has been anything but rest.

 I tend to be one who digs in and “gits ‘er done.”
 But It’s not even July and I am WEARY.

 Tonight as I thought about our word, I realized I’m focused in the wrong places.
 My eyes have been on my filled-up calendar, on the lack of sleep.
 On the crazy boy-growing times (physically and in character, ahem).

 Maybe, instead of focusing on all that I feel is being taken out of me, I need to shift my perspective.